The Pipeline Layer Just Got Bought

 3. Routing Flexibility

 Can it direct data to multiple destinations — or drop it — based on value?
-Align storage with use: notables in the SIEM, telemetry in data lakes, noise dropped before it consumes budget.
+Align placement with use: urgent signals to real-time tools, dense telemetry to lakehouse storage, noise dropped before it consumes budget.

-Comparing the Leading Data Fabrics: A Practical Framework
+Comparing the Leading Streaming Data Fabrics: A Practical Framework

 Ingext